Thomas R. Kline School of Law of Duquesne University: Costs

-The total cost of attendance (indicating the cost of tuition, fees, and living expenses) at Duquesne for the 2013-2014 academic year is $51,846.
-The Law School Transparency estimated debt-financed cost of attendance for three years is $198,358.
+The total cost of attendance (indicating the cost of tuition, fees, and living expenses) at Duquesne for the 2023–2024 academic year is $77,818.
+The Law School Transparency estimated debt-financed cost of attendance for three years is $176,676.

-The tuition for a master of laws for foreign law students is $23,350.
+The tuition for a master of laws for foreign law students is $32,498.

-In September 2014, National Jurist recognized Duquesne University School of Law as a “Best Value” law school, making it one out of seven private schools that hold this title on the national list.
+In Winter 2024, National Jurist recognized Duquesne University School of Law as one of the Top Schools for salary versus debt, with an 89.1% debt-to-income ratio.